BeGeiger/BMI706_mortality_project/README.md

 The goal of our project is to gain insights from state- and county-level visualizations of US mortality data.
-The data ranges from 1968 to 2016 and is stratified by state, (county), year, race, gender, age group and ICD groups.
+The data ranges from 1968 to 2016 and is stratified by state, (county), year, race, gender, age group and ICD group.

 Please read the `README_data_generation.md` file in the `data_generation` folder for further details on the data.